 - It gives me a chance to get a recognised qualification – 2%

-If you run a charity, you will understand the motivations behind volunteers and the benefit that their support can bring.
+Volunteer rates can vary over time but if you run a charity, you will understand the motivations behind volunteers and the benefits that their support can bring.
 But did you know that you might need employers’ liability insurance for your volunteers?

 Depending on your charity, your volunteers might be covered with your public liability insurance but that isn’t always the case.